WesleyAC/deeplinks/docs/design/readme.md

 This has some obvious drawbacks — if you have very large paragraphs, changing any text within them will break all links to that paragraph.
 I have some ideas for reasonable solutions to this, but haven't started implementing them yet.

+Handling of nodes with the same text contents (and thus the same hash) is described [here](/docs/design/ambiguous_nodes.md).

 The exact details of the hashing and format are unimportant, but are commented in the code for the curious.